hungrymonkey/mic_stream/README.md

 # mic_stream

 A Flutter plugin to access the mic fragments as Uint16List.
+Currently, android only

 ## Getting Started